-The primary goal of rehabilitation is to restore sick, injured or orphaned wildlife to full health and return them as quickly as possible to the wild for a successful release and life following rehabilitation.
+The primary goal of rehabilitation is to restore sick, injured or orphaned wildlife to full health and return them as quickly as possible to the wild.

-This condition is in place to prevent wildlife from becoming too familiar with humans.
+This condition is in place to prevent wildlife from becoming familiar with humans.
 Several studies have shown that human familiarity and habituation can impact the ability of wildlife to survive in the wild post release.
 Stress caused by prolonged exposure to humans can also significantly impact on wildlife health and the ability to recover during rehabilitation.